mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 ELEVATION_MASK_ANGLE_RAD
 ------------------------
 Default = 0.25
 Elevation mask angle, in radians.
 Signals arriving at the receiver from transmitters below the elevation mask angle will be excluded from the estimation solution.
 Set to -PI/2 to prevent elevation masking.
-In the receiver config file, the elevation mask angle is given in degrees as ``ELEVATION_MASK_ANGLE_DEG``.
+In the receiver config file, the elevation mask angle is given in degrees as ELEVATION_MASK_ANGLE_DEG.

 BORESIGHT_ELEVATION_MASK_ANGLE_RAD
 ----------------------------------